 About the Israeli Bandage:

-The emergency bandage was developed in Israel (no surprise?) in 1984 by Bernard Bar-Natan, who was in training to become a military medic.
-Eventually during 1991 the idea and the design were developed enough to receive a government support grant which eventually led to the first bandages being sold in 1998.
+The emergency bandage was developed in Israel in 1984 by Bernard Bar-Natan.
+He was in training to become a military medic.
+The design received government support (grant) during 1991.
+This eventually led to the first bandages being sold in 1998.
 Today the company produces 1.5 to 2 million bandages a year.

-While the Israeli Bandage is used by the United States and International military units, the bandage is also used by EMS, Industrial, and Hospital arenas.
-The emergency bandage is a great choice for a personal First Aid Kit at home, in the vehicle, or in any E-kit while in an environment which may risk traumatic injury.
+The United States and International military units use the Israeli Bandage.
+EMS, Industrial, and Hospital arenas use them.
+The emergency bandage is recommended for any environment which may risk traumatic injury.

 Unique Features Of The Israeli Bandage